typescript-cheatsheets/react/docs/basic/getting-started/hooks.md

 </details>

-## useEffect
+## useEffect / useLayoutEffect

+  Both of `useEffect` and `useLayoutEffect` are used for performing <b>side effects</b> and return an optional cleanup function which means they don't deal with returning values, no types are necessary.
 When using `useEffect`, take care not to return anything other than a function or `undefined`, otherwise both TypeScript and React will yell at you.
 This can be subtle when using arrow functions:

 ```ts
 function DelayedEffect(props: { timerMs: number }) {